Peyton Manning Fast Facts

 March 24, 2007 - Manning hosts "Saturday Night Live."

-2009 - Co-authors a juvenile fiction book with his brother and father, Eli, "Family Huddle."
+2009 - Co-authors a juvenile fiction book with his father and brother Eli, "Family Huddle."

 February 7, 2010 - Manning and the Colts lose in Super Bowl XLIV to the New Orleans Saints 31-17.